-The headwaters of the Upper Ruamāhanga are protected as part of the Department of Conservation (DoC) Estate which provides the setting for wilderness experiences.
+The headwaters of the Upper Ruamāhanga are protected as part of the DoC estate which provides the setting for wilderness experiences.
 Overall the landscape has very low levels of landscape modification with corresponding very high scenic value.
 The entirety of this reach is zoned Rural (Conservation) in the Wairarapa Combined District Plan (WCDP, 2013).

-Due to the strong underlying wilderness and scenic values, this reach contains popular walking and tramping tracks with huts leading into the Tararua Ranges.
+Due to the strong underlying wilderness and scenic values, this reach contains popular walking and tramping tracks with huts, leading into the Tararua Ranges.
 Wilderness fishing is popular, with some grade 2+ kayaking also occurring through boulder gardens and sharp ends.
 All recreation access is limited to foot access only.

 Substantial ecological values have been identified along this reach in association with its underlying conservation value.
-This includes terrestrial habitats associated with fenced indigenous forest, mixed exotic-indigenous forest, indigenous treeland, stonefield and boulderfield.
+This includes terrestrial habitats associated with fenced indigenous forest, mixed exotic-indigenous forest, indigenous treeland, stonefields and boulderfields.

-Waahi tapu has been identified in this area with the headwaters providing an important cultural connection to the Tararua Ranges.
+Wāhi tapu have been identified in this area with the headwaters providing an important cultural connection to the Tararua Ranges.

-- Encourage continued recognition of the values and character of this reach - · Support initiatives that aim to preserve or improve the natural values of this reach
+- · Encourage continued recognition of the values and character of this reach. - Support initiatives that aim to preserve or improve the natural values of this reach.

-There is no intent to carry out any maintenance activity within this reach as part of the Floodplain Management Plan.
+There is no intent to carry out any maintenance activity within this reach as part of this FMP.
 There are no specific flood and erosion issues identified for this reach.